whitneysteve/code-samples/README.md

 A collection of code samples written for various reasons.
 These are usually written in a very short space of time (from 5 minutes to 1 or 2 hours) for a specific purpose.

+## Algorithms

+Various algorithms written in Scala, Javascript and Ruby.

+### Instructions

+Javascript algorithms have an associated index.html file that can be opened in a browser and output results to a console.
+Mostly developed using Firefox & Firebug.

+Scala programs can be executed by running ‘scala [name of ]’

 ## Bank

 A simple Java banking web application used by a teller, using an in-memory data access layer.
 Written in Java, Spring MVC, Twitter Bootstrap, jQuery, built and run using a Maven archetype.